brickstudymasons/brickstudy/README.md

 notebooks/experi:

-This folder contains experimental work by core members of the BRICK team (Drs Candace Makeda Moore, Melanie Bruinooge and Aida Gebremeksel)
+This folder contains experimental work by core members of the BRICK team  Candace Makeda Moore,MD,  Melanie Bruinooge, MD and Aida Gebremeksel, MD)
 Data sets:
 The notebooks are configured to run on various datasets.
-Contact Dr. Melanie Bruinooge( 📫 m.bruinooge@erasmusmc.nl) to discuss any questions on data configuration for your datasets.
+Contact Melanie Bruinooge, MD( 📫 m.bruinooge@erasmusmc.nl) to discuss any questions on data configuration for your datasets.

 notebooks/teaching: